User Guide

 - If you want to modify the assignees of the task, new assignees are specified with

-.- You can assign multiple people to the same task at once.
+PERSON_INDEX.- You can assign multiple people to the same task at once.

 - The

-refers to the position of the person in the Contacts panel as indicated by the number next to their name. - Any specified
+PERSON_INDEXrefers to the position of the person in the Contacts panel as indicated by the number next to their name. - Any specified

-must be a positive integer (1, 2, 3,…).
+PERSON_INDEXmust be a positive integer (1, 2, 3,…).

 - An explanation of how Date and Time formats work can be found here.

-You can remove all tags from a task by typing edit INDEX t/
+You can remove all tags from a task by typing edit INDEX t/.

 Tagging a task: tag